SteveDog16/Ames-Housing/README.md

 The Property and Building Analysis section provides a comprehensive exploration of the dataset, offering valuable insights into property features and building classifications.
 Key components include:
 - **Building Class Explanation Table:** A table enumerates various building classes with clear explanations, aiding users in understanding the significance of each class.
 - **Distribution of Building Classes:** A dynamic pie chart illustrates the distribution of building classes based on their counts, providing an overview of the dataset's composition.
-- **Sliders:** Users can look at, filter, and explore each graph and their characteristics through a dropdown containing specific variables and interactive sliders, refining the dataset based on price range, original construction date, and remodel date.
+- **Dropdown and Sliders:** Users can look at, filter, and explore each graph and their characteristics through a dropdown containing specific variables and interactive sliders, refining the dataset based on price range, original construction date, and remodel date.
 - **Building Class Filtering:** Users can select specific building classes and explore their characteristics through interactive sliders, refining the dataset based on price range, original construction date, and remodel date.
 - **Neighborhood Analysis:** Stacked bar charts highlight the top neighborhoods based on selected building features, offering insights into how these features are distributed across different areas.
 - **Property Assessment Metrics:** Users can assess property features like material quality, condition ratings, and fireplace quality.
 Stacked bar charts showcase the frequency of these features in the top neighborhoods, providing a nuanced understanding.